Vocoder-Free Non-Parallel Conversion of Whispered Speech With Masked Cycle-Consistent Generative Adversarial Networks: Method

 \subsection{Proposed method}

 The goal is to learn a mapping $G_{X \rightarrow Y}$ between source waveforms $\mathbf{x} \in X$ and target waveforms $\mathbf{y} \in Y$ without parallel supervision.
 To achieve this goal, we train a CycleGAN \cite{zhu17cyclegan}, with an architecture based on HiFi-GAN \cite{kong20hifigan}.
 The generator receives randomly masked mel-spectrograms, as well as the mask itself, and uses a GLU block to encode the input features before upsampling them to the raw waveform.
 The components of the generator are illustrated in Figure \ref{fig:generator}.
 In addition to the standard adversarial loss \cite{goodfellow14gan} and the cycle-consistency loss \cite{zhu17cyclegan}, we use an additional identity-mapping loss \cite{taigman17identloss}, as well as a second adversarial loss \cite{kaneko19cycleganvc2}.
 The overall training objective is similar to \cite{kaneko19cycleganvc2,kaneko20cycleganvc3,kaneko21maskcyclevc}.
 The main difference is that the training objectives for the generator and the discriminator follow \cite{zhu17cyclegan,kong20hifigan}, which replace the binary cross-entropy terms of the original GAN objectives \cite{goodfellow14gan} with least squares loss functions \cite{mao17leastsquares} to stabilize the training procedure.
 The discriminators are trained using information from feature maps of the $k$ components in the multi-scale discriminator and the multi-period discriminator \cite{kong20hifigan}.
 Furthermore, an additional transformation $\mathcal{F}$ is used to map from the raw audio waveform to the corresponding mel-spectrogram representation to allow loss computation in the frequency domain.
 The process of waveform generation and flow of adversarial feedback are illustrated in Figure \ref{fig:process}.
-The adversarial losses for the discriminator $\mathcal{L}_{adv}^{X \rightarrow Y}(D_{Y}; G_{X \rightarrow Y})$ and the generator $ \mathcal{L}_{adv}^{X \rightarrow Y}(G_{X \rightarrow Y} ; D_{Y})$ are defined as: where $\boldsymbol{s}= \mathcal{F}(\boldsymbol{x})$ denotes the mel-spectrogram of the input audio in domain $X$ and $\boldsymbol{y}$ denotes the target audio in domain $Y$.
-The backward discriminator $D_X$ (cf. \cite{zhu17cyclegan}) is trained with outputs from the backward generator $G_{Y \rightarrow X}$ using $\mathcal{L}_{adv}^{Y \rightarrow X}(D_{X}; G_{Y \rightarrow X})$.
-The backward generator $G_{Y \rightarrow X}$ is trained with outputs from the discriminator $D_X$ using $ \mathcal{L}_{adv}^{Y \rightarrow X}(G_{Y \rightarrow X}; D_{X})$.
+The adversarial losses for the discriminator $\mathcal{L}_{adv}^{X \rightarrow Y}(D_{Y}; G_{X \rightarrow Y})$ and the generator $ \mathcal{L}_{adv}^{X \rightarrow Y}(G_{X \rightarrow Y} ; D_{Y})$ are defined as: